pointlessduffin-21/paper-design/README.md

-# claude-paper-design
+# paper-design

-My **Paper** design system for Claude Code: the default look for every website and web-tool front end I build.
+My **Paper** design system for Agents: the default look for every website and web-tool front end I build.
 It has a paper ground, ink type and one vermilion accent, set in Instrument Serif, Inter and JetBrains Mono, mobile-first, with high-fidelity Three.js scenes rendered onto the paper.
 The reference is https://yeems214.xyz.